hertzsprung/charney-phillips/src/proposal.md

 Two additional tasks might be performed if time permits.
 First, results of the mountain waves test might be improved by designed a more accurate advection scheme for potential temperature for the generalised Charney--Phillips variant of the model.
 Second, we might want to include a semi-implicit treatment of gravity-waves to enable longer time-steps.
 This formulation already exists in the Lorenz variant, but a new formulation would be required for the generalised Charney--Phillips variant.

-We imagine that future atmospheric models could combine the benefits of cut-cell meshes or slanted-cell meshes, and use some form of mesh refinement to better resolve the boundary-layer at high altitudes.
+We imagine that future atmospheric models could benefit from the improved accuracy that cut-cell meshes or slanted-cell meshes can offer, and use some form of mesh refinement to better resolve the boundary-layer at high altitudes.
 By formulating a generalised Charney--Phillips staggering for arbitrarily-structured meshes we hope that these future models can benefit from improved meshes while avoiding errors associated with the Lorenz computational mode.

 ## Estimation of work